Political Register

 The Cobbett's Weekly Political Register, commonly known as the Political Register, was a weekly London-based newspaper founded by William Cobbett in 1802.
-It ceased publication in 1836, the year after Cobbett's death.
+It published continuously until Cobbett's death in 1836.

 History

 Originally propounding Tory views, and costing a shilling, Cobbett changed his editorial line to embrace radicalism, such as advocating widening the suffrage.
 It had a large circulation for the time of 6,000 copies.